AdityaBhanwadiya/codegraph/README.md

 - **MongoDB**: For storing graph metadata
   - Local installation or MongoDB Atlas cloud account
-- **Pinecone**: For storing vector embeddings
+- **Qdrant**: For storing vector embeddings
-  - Requires a Pinecone account and API key (free tier available)
+  - Requires a Qdrant account and API key (free tier available)
 - **Sentence Transformers**: For generating embeddings
   - Automatically installed with the requirements